thyrlian/SonarOnDocker/README.md

 Failed Attempts:

-* [`depends_on`](https://docs.docker.com/compose/compose-file/#/dependson) option will start services in dependency order, but won't wait for the dependent service to be ready.
+* [**`depends_on` option**](https://docs.docker.com/compose/compose-file/#/dependson): it will start services in dependency order, but won't wait for the dependent service to be ready.

-* **wait script** - for instance [wait-for-it](https://github.com/vishnubob/wait-for-it) recommended by Docker's [Controlling startup order in Compose](https://docs.docker.com/compose/startup-order/), which checks the database port and waits.
+* **wait script**: [wait-for-it](https://github.com/vishnubob/wait-for-it) recommended by Docker's [Controlling startup order in Compose](https://docs.docker.com/compose/startup-order/), which checks the database port and waits.
 Unluckily, this doesn't help.
 The reason is that the port will be available right after the database container starts, while it doesn't mean that the database connection is ready.
 Just forget about `nc -v -n -z -w1 $HOST $PORT`.

-* MySQL log is only accessible with inside MySQL container, or from the host machine, but not for SonarQube container.
-Thus you could not easily do `grep 'ready for connections'`.
-Maybe you could try to persist MySQL log to host directory, and then mount it to SonarQube container, so that you could read it from there.
-But mounting the same host directory to multiple running containers is not really a good idea.
+* **Database logs**: the readiness status of MySQL is written in its logs, could be read by `grep 'ready for connections'`.
+While keep in mind, the logs are only accessible with inside the MySQL container, or from the host machine, but not from the SonarQube container.
+Maybe you wanna try to persist MySQL logs to the host directory, and then mount it to the SonarQube container, so that it could be gotten from there.
+However, mounting the same host directory to multiple running containers is not really a good idea.

-* How about executing `mysql -e "select 1"` to check the database availability?
-Yep, but wait, SonarQube container doesn't have mysql client installed, and we have no control of the official SonarQube docker image.
+* **Database command**: how about simply executing `mysql -e "select 1"` to check the database availability?
+Yep, but wait a second, the SonarQube container doesn't have mysql client installed, and we have no control of the official SonarQube docker image.

-* Another hack: setup a minimal (one-liner) web server at MySQL container, tell the database status.  `while true; do echo -e 'HTTP/1.1 200 OK\n\n $(db_status)' | nc -l -p 9999; done`  Unfortunately, again, `netcat` is not installed by MySQL container.
+* **Web Server**: yet another hack - setup a minimal (one-liner) web server at the MySQL container, responds with the database status, just like `while true; do echo -e 'HTTP/1.1 200 OK\n\n $(db_status)' | nc -l -p 9999; done`.
+Unfortunately again, `netcat` is not installed by the MySQL container.

-* Since Docker v1.12, there is a [new feature](https://docs.docker.com/engine/reference/builder/#/healthcheck): `HEALTHCHECK [OPTIONS] CMD command`, but not for docker-compose yet.
-And still, you have to write the command by yourself to tell docker what to check.
+* [**`HEALTHCHECK` instruction**](https://docs.docker.com/engine/reference/builder/#/healthcheck): new feature since Docker v1.12, but not for docker-compose yet.
+Usage: `HEALTHCHECK [OPTIONS] CMD command`.
+Still, you have to write the command on your own, to tell docker what to check.

 * **Finally**, here comes an easy solution: creating a [Java file](https://github.com/thyrlian/SonarOnDocker/blob/master/data/sonarqube/docker/com/basgeekball/db/Detector.java), which has some code via JDBC to check the database availability (Java environment and JDBC jar are both available within SonarQube container).